symfony/symfony-docs/templating/twig_extension_repository.rst

 .. index::
    single: Using the Twig Extensions Repository

-How to Use the Twig Extension Repository
+How to Use the Twig Extensions Repository
 ========================================

 The `Twig official extension repository`_ contains (as of writing) some helpful Twig extensions that are not part of the Twig core.
-They add useful functions for internationalization, working with Arrays and dates.
+They add useful functions for internationalization, working with arrays and dates.
 To learn more about these extensions, have a look at their `documentation`_.